VFEFL: Privacy-Preserving Federated Learning against Malicious Clients via Verifiable Functional Encryption: Lemma and Proof

 \begin{lemma} Assume the objective function \( F(W) \) is \( \mu \)-strongly convex and \( L \)-smooth (Assumption 1).
 Let \( W^{opt} \) denote the optimal global model of \( F(W; D) \), and \( W^t_0 \) denote the baseline model at iteration \( t \), obtained using gradient descent on a clean dataset \( D_0 \) (Assumption 2) with a learning rate \( \eta \).
 The following bound holds:

-where $W_0$ is the initial model. \end{lemma} \begin{proof} Let \( lr \) denote the number of local training rounds.
+where $W_0$ is the initial model. \end{lemma} \begin{proof} Let \( lr \) denotes the total number of training iterations on \( D_0 \) over $t$ rounds of iteration.
 We define \( w^0 = W_0 \), and after \( lr \) rounds of local training on dataset $D_0$, the final model is denoted by \( w^{lr} = W_0^t \).
 During the \( i \)-th round of training, the gradient descent update rule gives:

 Subtracting \( W^{opt} \) from both sides, we obtain:

 Taking the norm and square on both sides, we have:

 By Assumption 1 and $\nabla F(W^{opt})=0$, we have: